-- Browse to the correct drive and path for the phyCORE-167 Demo folder (default location - $C:\PHYBasic\pC-167\Demos\Keil\Hello\Hello.h86)$ and click Open. - Click on the Download button.
-You can watch the status of the download of the Hello.h86 into external Flash memory in the Download window.
+- Browse to the correct drive and path for the phyCORE-XC167 Demo folder (default location C:\PHYBasic\pC-XC167\Demos\Keil\Hello\Hello\Hello.h86) and click Open. - The FlashTools 3 Download window will re-appear.
+Now select the Erase needed sectors checkbox in the lower left corner.
+FlashTools 3 will then erase the required Flash sectors first before downloading the specified hexfile.

+• Click on the Start button.
+You can watch the status of the Flash erasure and code download of Hello.h86 into the external Flash memory in the lower right corner of the Download window.